robwelan/screen.js/README.md

 to force the vertical alignment of your content.
 It might work.
 It might not.
 Give it a go.
 The framework you are using may have a vertical alignment class by-the-way (use that first, then try this one, and you're still experiencing a fail, build your own for your situation in your custom css file.

 ##JavaScript
-Screen creates a Window Object called <em>STS</em>
+Screen creates a Window Object called ##STS##

 ###sfs.preloader
- Defaults to '#pre-loader'.
+ Defaults to <strong>#pre-loader</strong>.
 You can create a <screen id="pre-loader">, and Screen will launch with that preloader.
 Keep reading for 'how'.

 ###sfs.home
 Defaults to "#home".
 You need to create a <screen id="home">.
 Otherwise, no screen will load in your interface.

   ###sfs.autoLaunch(pre-loader)
     Set 'pre-loader' to **true** if you want the pre-loader to launch first.
 Otherwise set to **false** if you want to launch directly to the home page.
 You may need to put this command into a window.setTimeout in order to allow the device to initialize enough.
 PhoneGap can be funny.
   ###sfs.start(JSON)